Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Experimental setup and Result

 \subsubsection{Time-steps}

-As mentioned in section \ref{Spike Gen}, we generate stochastic Poisson-distributed spike train for each input pixel intensity for event-based operation.
+As mentioned in section \ref{Spike Gen}, we generate a stochastic Poisson-distributed spike train for each input pixel intensity for event-based operation.
 The duration of the spike train is very important for SNNs.
 We measure the length of the spike train (spike time window) in time-steps.
 For example, a 100 time-step spike train will have approximately 50 random spikes if the corresponding pixel intensity is half in a range of [0,1].
 If the number of time-steps (spike time window) is too less, then the SNN will not receive enough information for training or inference.
-On the other hand, if the number of time-steps is too high, then the latency will also be high and the spike stream will behave more like a deterministic input.
-Hence, the stochastic property of SNNs will be lost, the inference will become too slow, and the network will not have much energy efficiency over ANN implementation.
-For these reasons, we experimented with different number of time-steps to empirically obtain the optimal number of time-steps required for both training and inference.
+On the other hand, a large number of time-steps will destroy the stochastic property of SNNs and get rid of noise and imprecision at the cost of high latency and power consumption.
+Hence, the network will not have much energy efficiency over ANN implementations.
+For these reasons, we experimented with the different number of time-steps to empirically obtain the optimal number of time-steps required for both training and inference.
 The experimental process and results are explained in the following subsections.